QCD chiral condensate and pseudoscalar-meson properties in the nuclear medium at finite temperature

 and for the strange quark,

 where $\Theta_2 [0,e^{-\tau (2 \pi T)^2}]$ is the Jacobi theta function and $1/\tanh(x) = \coth(x)$.
-The expression of the chiral condensates in Eq.~(\ref{eqqqBT}) in the proper-time regularization is compatible with the expression of the chiral condensate which separates between the vacuum and the magnetic contributions like the magnetic field independent regularization (MFIR) technique~\cite{Ebert:1999ht,Avancini:2019wed}.
+Note that the expression for the chiral condensate in Eq.~(\ref{eqqqBT}) in the PTR scheme is compatible with the chiral condensate that separates the vacuum and magnetic field contributions like the magnetic field independent regularization (MFIR) technique~\cite{Ebert:1999ht,Avancini:2019wed}.